devzendo/transputer-macro-assembler/README.md

 Release Notes
 -------------
 0.01 (ongoing work for the first release)
+* Bugfix: Offsets are generated relative to the start of the instruction, so a sequence of DDs:
+  DD OFFSET X, OFFSET X, OFFSET X now yields three distinct values, rather than three copies of the offset of the first DD from X.
 * Bugfix: Negative Constant/Variable definition in listing only shows 16-bit versions of values? eg for 0x80000070 - now correctly shows 0x80000070.
 * Added an OFFSET operator, to compute offsets of its argument from $.